Only bank transfer is enabled by default. Card, ACH direct debit, and USDC

 add a discount_percentage for a per-line discount.

-it — the invoice stays Scheduled and the email goes out on the invoice_date.
+it.
+The invoice stays Scheduled and the email goes out on the invoice_date.6.
+Send invoices on a recurring schedule

 when you create the invoice, and Meow issues each occurrence on schedule.